MickOMall/NetGuard-ML/README.md

 ## Results
 The model was extremely accurate in most cases.
 This project should not be used to do an analyst's job for them, rather to help an analyst notice trends that are common with different attack types.
 The evaluation in this project includes precision, recall, F1 score, and confusion matrices.
 Most notably, rare attack types such as XSS or SQL Injection have a low recall due to the dataset being so imbalanced towards benign traffic.
 To help solve this, I implemented oversampling, a technique that increases the number of rare cases.

 The Tuesday working hour dataset often confused XSS attacks and Brute Force attacks.
-These two could have been confused because they both can produce bursts of the same requests.
-Since the model only uses CSV files, it may miss sequential patterns inherent to some attacks.
+While brute-force attacks produce repeated requests, XSS attacks are usually single requests with malicious payloads.
+The confusion likely arises because the model only uses CSV features and does not capture payload content or sequential patterns, which are crucial for distinguishing these attacks.

 ## Future Improvements
 This project uses a Random Forest Classifier, which is susceptible to overfitting and not a great fit for imbalanced datasets.
 Although the oversampling with RandomOverSampler reduces the effect of some of these problems, I would like to switch to a gradient model such as LightGBM or XGBoost.
 These models have built-in class weighting which could prove useful for this project.